Praxinoscope

 The Théâtre Optique, 1892.
 This ultimate elaboration of the device used long strips with hundreds of narrative images.

 The praxinoscope is an animation device, the successor to the zoetrope.
 It was invented in France in 1877 by Charles-Émile Reynaud.
 Like the zoetrope, it uses a strip of pictures placed around the inner surface of a spinning cylinder.
 The praxinoscope improved on the zoetrope by replacing its narrow viewing slits with an inner circle of mirrors, placed so that the reflections of the pictures appeared more or less stationary in position as the wheel turned.
 Someone looking in the mirrors can, therefore, see a rapid succession of images producing the illusion of motion, with a brighter and less distorted picture than the zoetrope offered.

+Precedents

+The author of the first retinal resistance theory was Joseph Plateau, who, in 1832 invented the first Phenakistiscope which consisted of a cardboard disk which’s perimeter was holed by equidistant radiants that carried the drawings that represented the different phases of a circular motion.
+If the eye was disposed at the same height as the hole was during the fast circular motion of the disk, it created the illusion of movement.

+Almost at the same time, Simon Stamper invented the Stroboscope, which was only differentiated by the separation of the holes and the drawings made from two different disks which rotated in different directions.

+Finally, the most famous invention, previous to the creation of the first Praxinoscope, was the zoetrope, developed by William George Horner in 1834.
+The holes in this invention were on top of the black cylinder, and the drawings were disposed thorough a non-removable tape on the interior of the invention.

+Nevertheless, the greatest inconvenience these inventions had was the loss of light caused by the holes, a problem that would persist until the use of mirrors on future inventions which would help to increase the clarity of the projections.